 - High antioxidants

 - Rich in Vitamin A, which support good vision, Vitamin C, which strengthens the immune system and B-complexes that help fight infections

 - They contain 20 different types of amino acids

 We’ll be doing our Date Ginger Black Tea cold brew style.
-Actually, we’ve done 2 versions, the 1st on requires cooking the dates with water over a period of time, then strain and add the black loose-leaf tea.
-Taste wise, it was quite sweeter and pulpy, even after several filtrations.
+We’ve done 2 versions, the 1st on requires cooking the dates with water over some time, then strain and add the black loose-leaf tea.
+Taste-wise, it was quite sweeter and pulpy, even after several filtrations.
 However, this cold brew method is incredibly simple and yields a very balanced, elegant flavor.
 No bitterness.
 Just combine the loose-leaf tea, water, dates, and ginger and infuse overnight.

 - 1-liter teapot/4 cups of water

-- 2 tbsp of loose-leaf Black Tea (we used a Japanese Black Tea, which is milder in taste)
+- 2 tbsp of loose-leaf Black Tea of choice (we used Japanese Black Tea, which is milder in taste)

 - 4 slices of fresh ginger